7.3 Tuition and Fees

 - Post office box rentals; and

-Institutional presidents are authorized to establish and adjust these fees, as appropriate.
-Prior to implementation of such fees, institutions shall be required to report to the Chancellor any establishments and adjustments made thereto under procedures established by the USG chief fiscal officer.
-(BoR Minutes, Jan.
-2010)
+Institutional presidents may establish and adjust these fees, as appropriate, but must report any establishments and adjustments to the Chancellor under procedures established by the USG chief fiscal officer prior to implementation of such fees.

 Continuing Education Fees

-Institutional presidents shall be authorized to establish fees for non-credit-hour courses and programs as defined in Section 5.2 of this Policy Manual.
+Institutional presidents may establish fees for non-credit-hour courses and programs as defined in the Board Policy on Lifelong Education.

-Institutions shall manage auxiliary and fee reserves prudently and to ensure self-supporting operations as specified in Board Policy 7.2.2.
-Auxiliary Enterprise Revenues and Expenditures.
+Institutions shall manage auxiliary and fee reserves prudently and to ensure self-supporting operations as specified in Board Policy 7.2.2, Auxiliary Enterprise Revenues and Expenditures.
 Institutions must periodically review the existing reserves within their various auxiliary and student fee funds to ensure affordability for students while also ensuring adequate reserves to maintain operations, manage risk, and fund related capital expenditures.
 The results of this analysis and planned use of reserves shall be provided to the USG Office of Fiscal Affairs annually along with any recommendations for changes to fees and operations.
-(BoR Minutes, Jan.
-2017)

 7.3.3 Tuition and Fee Payment and Deferral

-All tuition and fees (mandatory and elective) are due and payable upon registration.
+All tuition and fees are due and payable on or before the last day of the drop/add period for the specific academic term.
 Exceptions to the time of payment are as follows:

-- An institution may elect to collect fees specifically for housing on an installment basis, in advance of service provided (BoR minutes Jan.
-2012).
+- An institution may elect to collect fees specifically for housing and dining on an installment basis, in advance of service provided;

-- An institution filing an approved plan with the Office of Fiscal Affairs may elect to collect tuition and mandatory fees on an installment basis, in advance of services provided (BoR minutes, April 2012).
+- An institution filing an approved plan with the Office of Fiscal Affairs may elect to collect tuition and fees on an installment basis, in advance of services provided.

 7.3.4 Out-of-State Tuition Waivers and Waiver of Mandatory Fees